Ethereum logo

 If your proposal is for general tooling, please make sure to address what this will be useful for within the expected lifetime of this project (e.g., verifying a specific artefact) and how others will also be able to use it.

-Proposals can be sent until further notice to [email protected].
+Once applications are open again, proposals can be sent until further notice to [email protected].
 Please note that it is often useful to discuss any ideas ahead of submitting a proposal to see how they may fit in the project, particularly with respect to previous and ongoing work, as well as planned work that may not yet be announced.

 Grants Awarded